mautic/developer-documentation-new/docs/rest_api/tags.rst

 .. vale on

-To edit a Tag and return a 404 if the Tag isn't found:

-``PATCH /tags/ID/edit``

-To edit a Tag and create a new one if the Tag isn't found:
+* ``PUT /tags/ID/edit``: updates an existing Tag or creates a new one when the ID doesn't exist.

-``PUT /tags/ID/edit``
+* ``PATCH /tags/ID/edit``: updates an existing Tag.
+The request fails when the ID doesn't exist.

 POST parameters
 ---------------